 - A few drops of food coloring (make sure it doesn’t stain)

-💡TIP: Purchase silicone molds that are used for baking or for freezing ice into specific shapes.
-These hold up well during the creation process, are easily cleaned, and can help you create multiple products in one batch.
+💡Tip: If you prefer unique shapes, you can opt to purchase silicone molds that are used for baking or for ice.
+These hold up well during the creation process, are easily cleaned, and silicone trays help you create multiple products in one batch.

 1. Mix dry ingredients